If you're searching for a child custody lawyer, you're probably looking for the "best lawyer," right?

 The best and most experienced child custody attorneys usually have a line of people begging to hire them.
 They are usually very selective in the cases they will handle and turn away many more than they accept.

 Come prepared to ask your attorney questions about the process.
-I will typically initiate the "question session" during any meeting with a client, but if you have prepared questions to ask, it makes the discussion more fruitful and productive.
+I will typically initiate the "question session" during any meeting with a client, but it makes the discussion more fruitful and productive if you have prepared questions to ask.

 The length of time of a Child Custody case, visitation concerns, and child support questions are examples of questions that clients will ask with frequency.